 Helena Elizabeth Simon

-The Life Summary of Helena Elizabeth
+Brief Life History of Helena Elizabeth

-When Helena Elizabeth Simon was born on 23 September 1847, in Boardman, Mahoning, Ohio, United States, her father, David Simon, was 35 and her mother, Susanna Gamber, was 24.
+When Helena Elizabeth Simon was born on 23 September 1847, in Boardman, Mahoning, Ohio, United States, her father, David Simon Esq, was 35 and her mother, Susanna Gamber, was 24.
 She married John V. Mccurley on 5 February 1867, in Mahoning, Ohio, United States.
 They were the parents of at least 2 sons and 1 daughter.
 She lived in Louisa, Iowa, United States in 1895 and Columbus Junction, Louisa, Iowa, United States in 1900.
 She died on 26 March 1934, in Austin, Mower, Minnesota, United States, at the age of 86, and was buried in Columbus City Cemetery, Columbus City, Louisa, Iowa, United States.

 Photos and Memories (2)